TheGhouls/oct/README.md

 Actually the project is in the alpha version, non-suitable for production, but will be under active developpement for some featurs like :

 * Full python3 support
-* New lib for replace Mechanize (based on html5lib ?)
 * Full celery integration for multi-processing
 * More generic tests in core module
 * More fancy templates